taosdata/TDengine/documentation20/cn/02.getting-started/02.taosdemo/docs.md

 ```
 $ taosBenchmark --help

--f, --file=FILE The meta file to the execution procedure.
+-f, --file=FILE The JSON configuration file to the execution procedure.
 Currently, we support standard UTF-8 (without BOM) encoded files only.
 -u, --user=USER The user name to use when connecting to the server.
 -p, --password The password to use when connecting to the server.
 -c, --config-dir=CONFIG_DIR Configuration directory.